-Waiting lists will be kept until 31st December 2024.
+Waiting lists will be kept until the end of the Autumn Term (31st December 2025).
 No other waiting lists will be maintained.

 Inclusion on a school's waiting list does not mean that a place will eventually become available.

 A child's position on a waiting list is not fixed and is subject to change during the year i.e. they can go up or down the list since each added child will require the list to be ranked again in line with the oversubscription criteria.